SteelCompendium/data-md-dse/Bestiary/Monsters/Lightbenders/Features/Lightbender Malice.md

           the lightbender's turn but can take only move actions.
 Once per round before or after using an ability, a lightbender can trade places with any lightbender duplicate.
+  - type: feature
+    feature_type: trait
-  - name: Everything the Light Touches
+    name: Everything the Light Touches
     icon: ❇️
     cost: 7 Malice
     effects:
       - effect: Each lightbender in the encounter shines radiantly, distorting the senses of any enemy within 5 squares of them.
 Each affected enemy makes a **Reason test**.
-        t1: The target doesn't have line of effect to any lightbender (save ends).
+        tier1: The target doesn't have line of effect to any lightbender (save ends).
-        t2: The target doesn't have line of effect to any lightbender (EoT).
+        tier2: The target doesn't have line of effect to any lightbender (EoT).
-        t3: No effect.
+        tier3: No effect.
 ~~~